directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson49.md

 She has lovely blonde hair that complements her pink floral top beautifully.<br/>
 Over her right arm, she's draped a small light blue shopping bag and another bag with an eye-catching geometric pattern featuring zigzag details.<br/>
 She’s also holding a credit card in that hand, so she might have paid for all their purchases.<br/>
-If that’s the case, she could be their mother, with the two women next to her being her daughters.<br/>
+If that’s the case, she could be their mother, with the two women next to her probably her daughters.<br/>
 <br/>
 I'll stop here, as the explanation is quite long.<br/>
 <br/>